BadrChoubai/docker-kubernetes-notes/Kubernetes/03-storage-management/README.md

 minikube status
 ```

-You should see output similar to this:
+You should see output similar to this, if not run `minikube start`:

 ```text
 minikube